-The AT team in the elementary school currently consists of three Elementary Division Therapists, the Educational Technology Coordinator, the Assistant Head of School, the Elementary Division Head and Assistant Head, and the Elementary Division Literacy Coach.
+The AT team in the lower school currently consists of three Lower School Therapists, the Educational Technology Coordinator, the Assistant Head of School, the Lower School Head and Assistant Head, and the Lower School Literacy Coach.
 The team meets each month to discuss a student’s progress with AT tools, to explore different strategies and new technology for particular students and to identify potential new students for the program.

-Since the start of the pilot program in 2015, the AT team in the elementary school has identified and supported the use of assistive technology with 36 elementary students and has consistently grown with each year.
+Since the start of the pilot program in 2015, the AT team in the lower school has identified and supported the use of assistive technology with 36 lower school students and has consistently grown with each year.
 Students on the 5th floor and identified 4th floor students have benefited from the development of the AT team, specifically regarding the shift toward the use of Chromebooks and Google G Suite for Education accounts to make a more seamless transition to the middle school.